Alaska Legal Funding

 Paying back your lawsuit loan in Alaska is much easier than you probably thought.
-After your injury settlement has come in, you will not need to worry about paying your pre-settlement funds back at all.
-This is because your attorney will be responsible for using your settlement to pay back your advanced funds.
+After your injury settlement has come in, you will not need to worry about paying back your pre-settlement funds.
+Your attorney will use your compensation to pay back your advanced funds.

 If your lawyer does not win your case, there is no need to worry.
 High Rise Financial is not a debt collection agency and will never attempt to collect this debt.
 This is because we do not consider your Lawsuit loan a debt.

 You do not need to have concerns that your credit will be impacted, that we will contact your friends or family, or garnish your wages.
-In this way, Alaska legal funding is a minimal to low-risk option for those struggling through the civil litigation process.
+This way, Alaska legal funding is a minimal to low-risk option for those struggling through the civil litigation process.